ugotapi/calendarpi/README.md

 5. Pi4 case
 6. USB keyboard and mouse.
 This will only be used for initial setup.
 7. 4K TV with HDMI port - This is your TV mounted on the wall.
-8. Raspbian OS with desktop 64-bit image downloaded
+8. Raspberry PI OS with desktop 64-bit image downloaded
 9. A Gmail account with a shared public ics file or An Office 365 account with a shared calendar shared publicly via an ics file.